wiridlangit/wiridlangit/README.md

 <h2>About Me 🤔</h2>
 </div>

-My name is Wiridlangit Suluh Jiwangga, affectionately known as Wirid or Sky among my friends!
+My name is Wiridlangit Suluh Jiwangga, affectionately known as Wirid, Langit or Sky among my friends!

 - 🔭 Currently, I am an undergraduate student pursuing Information Technology at Institut Teknologi of Sepuluh Nopember (ITS).